SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 ASSIGN ('ZDEMO_ABAP_OBJECTS_INTERFACE')=>('CONST_INTF') TO <fs>.

-"Further dynamic syntax options are possible, for example, "specifying the memory area after ASSIGN with a writable expressions "because the operand position after ASSIGN is a result position.
+"Further dynamic syntax options are possible, for example, "specifying the memory area after ASSIGN with a writable expression "because the operand position after ASSIGN is a result position.
 ASSIGN NEW zcl_demo_abap_objects( )->('PUBLIC_STRING') TO <fs>.